Giltrap Group Involvement

 The highly accomplished 29-year-old New Zealander made his debut in the V8 Supercars Championship in 2007 and has since gone on to claim 30 race wins, winning the Championship Title in 2016, his first year with Holden Redbull Racing.

-Liam Lawson is a Kiwi racing driver.
-Liam is contesting in the ADAC Formula 4 Championship in Germany with Van Amersfoort Racing.
+Reigning Toyota Racing Series Champion and member of the Red Bull Junior Team.
+Liam is currently racing in the FIA Formula 3 Championship in Europe.
 In 2017 Liam finished second in the CAMS Jayco Australian Formula 4 Championship after becoming the youngest ever Formula Ford (1600) Championship winner in the world.
 Liam had a near perfect season, taking 14/15 wins and 5/5 poles in Formula Ford and 5 race wins in Formula 4.

 Will is racing in the Porsche Carrera Cup Asia Championship.
 He was runner-up in 2017 and was selected for the Porsche Scholarship for his impressive performance in his rookie season in the Championship.

 Simon is a past V8 SuperTourer Champion and raced for Super Black Racing in the V8 Supercars Dunlop Series (recently renamed Super 2) in Australia.
-He has more recently competed in the New Zealand Endurance Championship in both an Audi R8 and modified SuperTourer.
+He has competed in the New Zealand Endurance Championship in both an Audi R8 and modified SuperTourer.
+More recently he competed in the Jaguar I-Pace eTrophy series winning the inaugural race and finishing the season in fourth.